 Dr. Johnson is proficient in delivering gentle Activator adjustments with no twisting or bending that might aggravate your low back.
-The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic and in research studies).
+The Activator adjustment has been shown to be highly effective for low back pain (both at Johnson Family Chiropractic of Peoria and in research studies).

 We offer state-of-the-art spinal decompression therapy, the standard for conservative and non-invasive treatment of disc problems.
 We also offer other therapies designed to complement the Activator adjustment: ultrasound therapy, electric stimulation of the muscles, exercises to be performed in the comfort of your own home, soft tissue work, and rehabilitation therapies.
 For evaluation and treatment options of your sciatica, please contact Johnson Family Chiropractic of Peoria.

 - sacroiliac dysfunction

 - lumbar disc herniation